Gordon999/Pi-MP3_Player/README.md

 v18.02 various minor fixes

-v17.97 CHANGED WIRING.
+v17.97  # Onwards CHANGED WIRING.

             Option to use a mixture of rotary encoder(s) and buttons see Connections.jpg

 v17.95 Volume and/or Position rotary encoders can be added seperately. e.g. You could have a touchscreen (or mouse) and a volume pot.